Bambi (EP)

 Bambi is the third Korean-language extended play (fourth overall) by South Korean singer Baekhyun.
-It was released on March 30, 2021, by SM Entertainment.
-The six-track album includes the singles "Amusement Park", released on December 21, 2020, and the title track "Bambi", which was released on March 30, 2021.
+It was released on March 30, 2021, by SM Entertainment and contains six tracks, including the single "Amusement Park", released on December 21, 2020, and the lead single of the same name.

+On April 20, 2021, it was announced that a remix version of "Bambi" would be released on April 23 as a single titled, iScreaM Vol.8 : Bambi Remixes, working by DJ and producer BRLLNT and h4rdy.

 Background

 Bambi was announced on March 4, 2021, as Baekhyun's final release before his mandatory military service.
 SM Entertainment began releasing teasers and a mood-sampler video on March 10 through Exo's official social media accounts.

 The album and its title track's music video were released on March 30 at 6PM KST both digitally and physically.

 Promotion

 An hour before the music video and album's release, Baekhyun appeared on a live broadcast through the Naver app V Live, where he promoted and discussed the album.
 On April 9, Baekhyun won his first Music Bank trophy with "Bambi".
 Contrary to his previous album releases, Baekhyun did not attend or perform on any Korean music show, citing his service obligations as the reason.